 Position Reports to: Director

 Compensation and Schedule: This is a full-time salaried position with generous benefits package.
-Salary commensurate with experience and qualifications.
-Most work will be during business hours, but schedule varies based on activities of the campaign, and will require working evenings and weekends, as needed.
+Current annual salary range for this position is $65K - $80K, based on experience and qualifications.
+Most work for this position is expected to be during business hours, but schedule varies based on priorities and activities of the campaign, and will require working evenings and weekends, as needed.

 How to apply: As pdf attachments, please send your resume and a cover letter to jobs [at] changethenypd.org.
 Cover letter should include 2-3 links to relevant sample work, and contact information for three professional references.
 In the email’s subject line, include the position title: “Director of Communications”.